CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 - [ ] A link to your successfully deployed web application for your team repository which demonstrates the integration of the ML-based career feature
 - [ ] A link to a Jupyter notebook containing all research/data gathered during your evaluation of the ML model
 - [ ] An uploaded PDF report discussing the fairness of the model addressing all the sections outlined above
+- [ ] Everyone in the team has contributed to a pull request to the team repository (Note: Either for the Jupyter notebook or the career feature integration)

 ## Resource & Documentation